 Streaming video dips in quality: When you open a video you may see video quality on this site start low; adjust your video resolution.
 ProRes previews are not currently available for all clips but create a proof request if you need to have some prior to purchase and license.

 4K requirements are so steep because of the sheer amount of data moving in time-lapse clips.
-Specs that can barely run 1080p may run not as smooth because of the demands time-lapse puts on codecs to decompress.
-Feel free to encode the previews to a lower resolution also in 10 bit for preview purposes.
+Specs that can barely run 1080p may run not as smooth because of the demand time-lapse puts on the data rate, especially in instances when scenes change, or clouds move quickly.